Health Center Workforce Well-Being Survey

 Reports for participants and Primary Care Associations (PCAs)

 Each participant received a report of their initial results in spring of 2023.
-It included averages of the responses.
-It did not list who took the survey or include individual responses.

 How did you design the survey?